OfficeDev/MS-Graph-Data-Connect/docs/FAQ.md

 1. [Tenant Opt-in](https://github.com/OfficeDev/EuclidSampleAppExternal/blob/master/docs/Onboarding-Process.md#tenant-opt-in)
 2. [Enabling Tenant Lockbox](https://github.com/OfficeDev/EuclidSampleAppExternal/blob/master/docs/Onboarding-Process.md#enabling-tenant-lockbox)

-### I am running into `An error occurred while sending the request…`.
-How do I fix this?

-This may happen because of failure to connect to the SourceLinkedService.
-Please verify that that variable `o365DataDiscoveryServiceUrl` in your ARM template points correctly to one of the defined values as listed [here](https://github.com/OfficeDev/EuclidSampleAppExternal/tree/master/ManagedApp#variables)

 ### I am running into something else?

 Please follow the guidelines here to reach out to us [Contact Us](https://github.com/OfficeDev/EuclidSampleAppExternal/blob/master/docs/Contact-Us.md).